Welcome to Into The

 mainstream Americans are making every day.

-cancer-causing agents in my health practices, and yes, throwing up some solar
+in my food, cancer-causing agents in my health practices, and yes, throwing up

-panels while I'm at it.
-Because getting off the grid means more than just the
+some solar panels while I'm at it.
+Because getting off the grid means more than

-power grid.
-It means getting off our dependence on consumption of oil and oil
+just the power grid.
+It means getting off our dependence on consumption of oil

-based products.
-It means being more self sufficient in the way that we conduct
+and oil based products.
+It means being more self sufficient in the way that we

-our everyday business, everything from food, medicine, banking, energy, waste
+conduct our everyday business, everything from food, medicine, banking, energy,

 And, there are many stages of dependence and even more ways